Best Bitcoin Wallets of 2023

 Cons: Not very secure as computers are connected to the internet and vulnerable to attacks.
-Not good for long term storage.
+Not suitable for long-term storage.

-What: User stores private keys in a special wallet that requires multiple private keys to sign before your funds can be moved.
-For example in a “2‑of‑3” multisig wallet a user needs any two out of three private keys to send funds.
+What: User stores private keys in a unique wallet that requires multiple private keys to sign before your funds can be moved.
+For example, in a “2‑of‑3” multi-sig wallet, a user needs any two out of three private keys to send funds.

-Pros: One of the most secure ways to store your Bitcoin, reduces effectiveness of physical attacks, suitable for long term storage.
+Pros: One of the most secure ways to store your Bitcoin, reduces the effectiveness of physical attacks and is suitable for long-term storage.

-Cons: Hard to set up on your own, however several services exist to make it easier.
+Cons: Hard to set up on your own, but several services exist to make it easier.
 Not convenient for spending, but that’s kind of the point.

 Cold wallets are NOT connected to the internet.
 This means your funds are harder to access.
-Cold wallets are less convenient for users but much harder for hackers to gain access to your funds.
-Cold wallets should be considered the only option for long term storage.
+Cold wallets are less convenient for users but much more challenging for hackers to access your funds.
+Cold wallets should be considered the only option for long-term storage.

 Most wallets require users to write down a “backup seed phrase.”
 This is a safety precaution in case you lose access to your private keys/wallet.
-This also means users must be very careful with their backups as they contain all the necessary information to access your funds.
+This also means users must be very cautious with their backups as they contain all the necessary information to access your funds.
 Treat your backups as securely as you would a pile of gold.

 Instead of requiring a single private key signature to move your funds, multisig wallets require multiple signatures to move your funds.
 There are many ways to architect a multisig wallet, but let’s use a 2‑of‑3 for our example.